aj-foster/absinthe-socket-transport/README.md

-# absinthe-socket-transport
+# Absinthe Socket Transport

-A description of this package.
+A `NetworkTransport` implementation for Absinthe using Phoenix Sockets / Channels.